ONSdigital/rm-survey-service/README.md

 ```

 ## Cleaning
-To clobber the `build` directory tree, run:
+To clobber the `build` directory tree that's created when running `make`, run:

 ```
 make clean